guslaughtonscott/Capstone_project_nba/README.md

 - **Key finding:** ~50% of identified positionless players were NBA champions
 - **Context:** This is significantly above the ~12% league-average championship probability

 This supports the hypothesis that positionless players are overrepresented among championship-winning teams.
-Less notable players at top of entropy list can be used for uncovering potential
+Less notable players at top of the entropy list can be used for uncovering potential